cran-task-views/WebTechnologies/WebTechnologies.md

   which is designed to work with `r pkg("magrittr")` to make it easy to express common web scraping tasks.
 - Many base R tools can be used to download web content, provided that the website does not use SSL (i.e., the URL does not have the "https" prefix).
-  `download.file()` is a general purpose function that can be used to download a remote file.
+  `utils::download.file()` is a general purpose function that can be used to download a remote file.
   For SSL, the `download()` function in `r pkg("downloader")` wraps `download.file()`, and takes all the same arguments.
-- Tabular data sets (e.g., txt, csv, etc.) can be input using `read.table()`, `read.csv()`, and friends, again assuming that the files are not hosted via SSL.
+- Tabular data sets (e.g., txt, csv, etc.) can be ingested using `utils::read.table()`, `utils::read.csv()`, and friends, again assuming that the files are not hosted via SSL.
-  An alternative is to use `httr::GET` (or `RCurl::getURL`) to first read the file into R as a character vector before parsing with `read.table(text=...)`, or you can download the file to a local directory.
+  An alternative is to use `httr::GET` (or `RCurl::getURL`) to first read the file into R as a character vector before parsing with `utils::read.table(text=...)`, or you can download the file to a local directory.
   `r pkg("rio")` provides an `import()` function that can read a number of common data formats directly from an <https://URL>.
   The `r pkg("repmis")` function `source_data()` can load and cache plain-text data from a URL (either http or https).